legomushroom/gh-gdb/README.md

-# OpenOCD for GitHub Codespaces
+# GDB for GitHub Codespaces